-Working with the media begins before the first interview, article or television spot.
-To be successful, start now to develop relationships, which will serve you well in the future.
+Working with the media begins before the first interview, article, or television spot.
+To succeed, start developing relationships that will serve you well in the future.

 Newspapers:

 Newspapers concentrate on "breaking" stories.
-However, you can anticipate certain topics to come up at certain times of the year. (ie: Poultry Safety in November) Reporters are taught to be cynical about most information.
-Don't take it personal!
+However, you can anticipate specific topics to come up at certain times of the year. (i.e., Poultry Safety in November) Reporters are taught to be cynical about most information.
+Don't take it personally!
 Some points to consider:

-- Reporters care about NEWS.
-They want information that is relevant, useful and interesting to their viewers.
+1. Reporters care about NEWS.
+They want relevant, useful, and interesting information for their viewers.

-- Most often, reporters have had little time to learn about the subject matter they are reporting on.
-They are looking for experts to confirm or dispel the breaking information they plan to report.
+2. Most often, reporters have had little time to learn about the subject matter they are reporting on.
+They seek experts to confirm or dispel the breaking information they plan to write.

-- We know a lot about the subject.
-We need to communicate clearly in simple terms without being simplistic, explain without being condescending and show why this information is interesting to the public.
-Reporters do not what to know your life story unless it adds to your credibility to speak on the subject.
+3. We know a lot about the subject.
+We need to communicate clearly in simple terms without being simplistic, explain without being condescending, and show why this information is interesting to the public.
+Reporters only want to know your life story if it adds to your credibility to speak on the subject.

 Feature articles are longer.
-These contain a "lead in" that sets the stage for a story to follow.
-With a feature you can be more creative.
-End the article with a "Kicker" that provide the article with a punch.
+These contain a "lead-in" that sets the stage for a story to follow.
+With a feature, you can be more creative.
+End the article with a "Kicker" that provides the article with a punch.

 Magazine Articles:

 Magazine articles concentrate on analyzing information rather than "breaking news".
-Articles usually answer the question "What does this information mean?" and puts associated risks into perspective.
-Magazine articles often quote a variety of experts who do not necessarily agree on the subject.
+Articles usually answer the question, "What does this information mean?" and put associated risks into perspective.
+Magazine articles often quote various experts who do not necessarily agree on the subject.

-Magazines have fewer time constraints than newspapers or television media but the length of the story is critical.
+Magazines have fewer time constraints than newspapers or television media, but the story's length is critical.
 Information needs to be short and concise.

 Television:

 Because they deal with "breaking" news, reporters usually will give very short notice.
-If you do not feel you have adequate time to collect reliable information on the subject, decline to be interviewed live.
-If possible suggest a taped interview or a phone interview at a prearranged time.
+If you do not have adequate time to collect reliable information on the subject, decline to be interviewed live.
+If possible, suggest a taped or phone interview at a prearranged time.

-Television is different in different size cities.
-In large cities it may be segmented with reporters assigned to deal with certain subject matters.
-In smaller cities with fewer reporters, the assignment editor decides what stories will be covered and by which reporter.
-In smaller markets, reporter turnover is high so the assignment editor will be a more consistent contact person.
+Television is different in different-sized cities.
+Large cities may segment it with reporters assigned to deal with specific subject matters.
+In smaller towns with fewer reporters, the assignment editor decides what stories will be covered and by which reporter.
+In smaller markets, reporter turnover is high, so the assignment editor will be a more consistent contact person.

 Television is driven by deadlines based on when the news is aired.
-Call in early in the morning to get more of the reporter's or assignment editor's attention.
-The closer to the air time you call the less chance you will have to get your information on the air.
+Call early in the morning to get more of the reporter's or assignment editor's attention.
+The closer to the air time you call, the less chance you will have to get your information on the air.

-Most radio spots, today, consist of pretaped interviews and "call in" shows centered around a specific topic.
-Pretaped interviews allow you to plan your information in advance and if, needed, tape it several times.
-The station will usually call ahead and request that you talk on a particular subject at an agreed upon time.
+Most radio spots today, consist of pretaped interviews and "call-in" shows centered around a specific topic.
+Pretaped interviews allow you to plan your information in advance and if needed, tape it several times.
+The station will usually call ahead and ask you to talk on a particular subject at an agreed time.

-A "call in" show requires you to be ready for just about anything.
-Some stations screen the caller's question prior to talking with the guest.
-Some callers talk directly to the guest.
-In order to be as prepared as possible, you will want to inquire if callers will be screened and the format of the show.
-One disadvantage (or advantage) of a "call in" show is that you will be required to fill in the "dead space" between callers.
-Make sure to take some "filler" information that you can provide to the listeners between calls.
+A "call-in" show requires you to be ready for almost anything.
+Some stations screen the caller's question before talking with the guest.
+Some callers speak directly to the guest.
+To be as prepared as possible, you will want to inquire if callers will be screened and the show's format.
+One disadvantage (or advantage) of a "call-in" show is that you will be required to fill in the "dead space" between callers.
+Make sure to take some "filler" information you can provide listeners between calls.
 Don't be afraid to say you don't know or can't answer the caller's question.
 Ask for a name and phone number and follow up with them after the show.

 Some tips for developing Media Savvy:

-- Think ahead about possible areas of interest.
-Read newspapers, professional magazines and subscribe to news services in your area of expertise to see trends in information.
+1. Think ahead about possible areas of interest.
+Read newspapers, professional magazines, and subscribe to news services in your area of expertise to see trends in information.
 Watch your local television and listen to local radio in order to know what type of format to anticipate.
-If there is breaking news late in the afternoon, take some information home.
+If breaking news is late in the afternoon, take some information home.
 Inevitably, you will get a call at home.

-- Ask when the deadline is for the story.
-If necessary, negotiate for an agreed upon time to provide the requested information.
+4. Ask when the deadline is for the story.
+If necessary, negotiate an agreed-upon time to provide the requested information.
 Honor that deadline so you will be considered a reliable source of information.

-- Request the opportunity to review written material prior to it's publication/printing in order to check for accuracy.
+7. Request to review written material before its publication/printing to check for accuracy.
 However, don't be surprised if your request is denied.

-- Give your media representatives feed back on your experiences with them.
+8. Give your media representatives feedback on our experiences with them.
 If you feel you have been misrepresented by the story/article, call and let them know.
-If you feel an written or "on air" correction is warranted, ask for one.
+If you think a written or "on-air" correction is warranted, ask for one.

 Resources: